sauravpd/extentreports-example/README.md

-# extentreports-example
+Markup :  # extentreports

-Customisable HTML report with stepwise and pie chart representation.
+* Customisable HTML report with stepwise and pie chart representation.

-Displays the time taken for test case execution within the report.
+* Displays the time taken for test case execution within the report.